-- The group has a definitive and detailed enterprise risk management (ERM) and corporate governance structure, viewed as appropriate for the scale and complexity of the operations. - The group's enhanced risk appetite and tolerances, coupled with senior management's extensive insurance experience and knowledge, should continue to benefit operating performance. - Significant reinsurance protection is noted, especially on more recent accident years. - AIG's corporate restructuring with the ongoing separation with the life and retirement (L&R) segments has come with additional execution risk but should result in a more focused ERM program in the longer term.
+- The group has a definitive and detailed enterprise risk management (ERM) and corporate governance structure, viewed as appropriate for the scale and complexity of the operations. - The group's enhanced risk appetite and tolerances, coupled with senior management's extensive insurance experience and knowledge, should continue to benefit operating performance. - Significant reinsurance protection with high-quality reinsurers is noted, especially on more recent accident years. - AIG's corporate restructuring with the completed separation of Corebridge Financial (previous AIG's life and retirement segment) should result in a more focused ERM program in the longer term.